 - REMEMBER: If the process is executed improperly it can cause data destruction with devastating results that will effect the entire organization.

-Or you could Relax, Save time and Reduce your stress by implementing GOexchange to capitalize on the built in expert knowledge and processes for consistent, flawless maintenance.
+Or you could Relax, Save time and Reduce your stress by implementing GOexchange preventive maintenance software to capitalize on the built in expert knowledge and processes for consistent, flawless maintenance.
 Exchange Information Stores are complex databases that needs care to achieve their full potential.
 Maintain these databases carefully, and you'll be well on your way to getting the most from Exchange messaging for your organization.